StonyBrookNLP/teabreac/README.md

 ## Data

-TeaBReaC dataset is distributed under a [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+:tea: TeaBReaC dataset is distributed under a [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 You can downoad it manually from [here](https://drive.google.com/file/d/1DLap7BsrwEon6vJQZdtr84Ii5rr2pt8y/view?usp=sharing) or run `./download_teabreac_data.sh` and it'll available in `data/` directory.